Brian Carpenter (engineer): Professional career

 When Carpenter left CERN, he joined IBM, where he was an IBM Distinguished Engineer working on Internet Standards and Technology between 1997 and 2007.
 From 1999 to 2001 he was at iCAIR, international Center for Advanced Internet Research, sponsored by IBM at Northwestern University in Evanston, Illinois.
 Upon leaving iCAIR, he was based in Switzerland, first in Zurich, then Geneva.

 In September 2007, Carpenter left IBM for academia, teaching data communication at the University of Auckland, from 2007 until his retirement in 2012.
 After his retirement, he spent a year as a visiting professor at the Computer Laboratory of Cambridge University.
 Since then he has been an honorary academic at The University of Auckland and a consultant for Huawei Technologies Co.
 Ltd.

 In 2013, Carpenter published a professional memoir called Network Geeks: How They Built the Internet.

 Contributions to Internet technology

 Carpenter's research interests include Internet protocols, especially the networking and routing layers.
 He is also interested in the history of computing.

-Carpenter has worked on IPv6 and on differentiated services and served as the DiffServ working group chair.
-He served from March 1994 to March 2002 on the Internet Architecture Board, which he chaired for five years.
+Carpenter served from March 1994 to March 2002 on the Internet Architecture Board, which he chaired for five years.